Humans-Machines/styleguide/html-css/README.md

 - Choose server-side rendering above client-side rendering unless your a building a real webapp

 Make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.
-There might be execptions from this rule (eg. think Atomic CSS).
+There might be exceptions from this rule (eg. think Atomic CSS).

 Whenever possible, we prefer to write HTML and CSS over JavaScript.
 In general, HTML and CSS are more prolific and